hitesh7424/linux-solutions/README.md

 \
 I will put some linux solutions and tricks\
 \
-I have posted yet:
+I have posted yet

     how to fix grub issue

     my fav fish config files